 3. Relying solely upon in-house “assistance” — Those who depend on the HR office to make things right may later regret it.
 Especially when the bully is a manager and bullying behaviors are common in a given workplace, HR often sides with the boss.
 Likewise, employee assistance offices are not going to represent a target against an alleged bully; that’s not their role.
 At best they may offer some coaching and coping assistance.

 5. Acting impulsively — Being bullied at work sometimes can lead people to act impulsively, saying or doing things they’d like to take back.
 It’s a natural reaction, but try to avoid it.
 If you cannot resist, it’s possible that your bully will point the finger at you for being mean and abrasive!
+After all, workplace aggressors can be masters at provoking and button pushing.

 A better approach